 Once the information is received, the RTI delegate will assess the information to determine if any of it should be exempt from release.
-If they assess any of the information as being personal information or as having the potential to expose trade secrets or open a business up to competitive advantage, they must consult with the person or business the information relates to.
+If they assess any of the information as being personal information of a person other than the applicant or as having the potential to expose trade secrets or open a business up to competitive advantage, they must consult with the person or business the information relates to.